michaelthorne/michaelthorne.github.io/_posts/2018-06-28-full-stack-web-developer.md

 ### 🚀 Fast-forward to now.

-I’m building a [Vue.js Single File Component](https://vuejs.org/v2/guide/single-file-components.html) (SFC), included in a Blade Template of a Laravel application.
+I’m building a [Vue.js Single File Component](https://vuejs.org/v2/guide/single-file-components.html), included in a Blade Template of a Laravel application.
 The application returns data in JSON from an end-point based on the XML result of an external API call.
 The component polls the application end-point until the API finishes returning results.
-Due to the reactivity of Vue.js, the DOM gets updated as the data changes.
+Due to the [reactivity](https://vuejs.org/v2/guide/reactivity.html) of Vue.js, the DOM gets updated as the data changes.

 I’ve had to work on most of the web stack for this: